September 04, 2012

-In mid-July, amidst the busy global-health month of July, in between the Family Planning summit and the AIDS conference, the near-final draft of the independent evaluation of the Affordable Medicines Facility - Malaria (AMFm)
+This is a joint post with Heather Lanthorn, a doctoral candidate at Harvard School of Public Health.
+In mid-July, amidst the busy global-health month of July, in between the Family Planning summit and the AIDS conference, the near-final draft of the independent evaluation of the Affordable Medicines Facility - Malaria (AMFm) was released.

 - Availability: “The proportion of all facilities, private and public, stocking [quality-assured ACTs, including those with the AMFm ‘green leaf’ logo,’ hereafter: c/QA.ACTs], among outlets with any antimalarials in stock at the time of the survey”

 - Market share: “Total volume of c/QA.ACTs sold or distributed as a proportion of the total volume of all antimalarials sold or distributed in the last week [7 days].”

 - Use: “Proportion of children under age 5 with fever who received a c/QA.ACT on the day that the fever started or on the following day”